 Our leadership in social capitalism: creating remarkable outcomes in 2020 and beyond

 Inspired by our successes in 2019, we are embracing the new decade with an unrelenting desire to make the world better through social capitalism, as reflected in the community giving, social impact and financial targets we have established for the year.

 Socially, our 2020 targets include inspiring 42,000 members of our TELUS family to volunteer for TELUS Days of Giving and contributing 1.2 million volunteer hours for the year – increases of five and nine per cent, respectively.
 We will also support 125,000 Canadians, by year-end, through our Connecting for Good programs, and empower 70,000 Canadians with TELUS Wise digital literacy workshops.
 Collectively, the TELUS family will contribute $55 million to charitable organizations and fundraise $3 million for the TELUS Friendly Future Foundation.
-In addition, having surpassed our 2020 goals in energy and greenhouse gas reduction in 2019, we will focus on procuring 100 per cent of our electricity requirements from renewable sources by 2025, enabling our operations to be net carbon neutral by 2030 and attaining a 50 per cent improvement in energy efficiency over 2020 levels by 2030.
+In addition, having surpassed our 2020 goals in energy and greenhouse gas reduction in 2019, we will focus on procuring 100 per cent of our electricity requirements from renewable sources by 2025, enabling our operations to be planet positive by 2030 and attaining a 50 per cent improvement in energy efficiency over 2020 levels by 2030.